Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Dependency Groups are not Hidden Extras

 Dependency Groups are very similar to extras which go unpublished.
-However, there are two major features which distinguish them from extras further:
+However, there are three major features which distinguish them from extras further:

 • they support non-package projects